 |University social issues||Committee events such as open mic nights or game nights||Extracurricular events fair|

 Social peer advising can have great advantages for faculty and student body, but because students are not trained mental health professionals, the role of the peer advisor in providing support should be considered carefully.

-Would you like to take stock of your current program’s design or brainstorm a new program?
-Brainstorming worksheet coming soon!
+Would you like to take stock of your current program’s content or brainstorm the content for new program?

 Colvin, J. W., & Ashman, M. (2010).
 Roles, risks and benefits of peer mentoring relationships in higher education.
 Mentoring & Tutoring: Partnership in Learning, 18, 121-134. https://www.essr.net/~jafundo/mestrado_material_itgjkhnld/IV/Mentoring%20and%20tutoring.pdf

 Cuseo, J. B. (2010).
 Peer power: Empirical evidence for the positive impact of peer interaction, support, and leadership.
 E-Source for College Transitions, 7(4), 4-6. https://sc.edu/nrc/system/pub_files/ES_7-4_Mar10.pdf

 Gafney, L., & Varma-Nelson, P. (2008).
 Peer-led team learning: Evaluation, dissemination, and institutionalization of a college level initiative.
 Springer Science & Business Media.